 Although I have thoughts about my research while at home, I don’t typically give them much time and energy.
 If something particularly important occurs to me, then I send it to my work email address (which I check only at the office).
 So if I get work done at home, then it is usually unintentional.

 Some people will not be able to apply all of these steps, given their situation.
 For example, I had multiple part-time jobs when I started grad school.
 I went to one job from 4am to 12pm, another job from 12pm to 5pm, and then seminar from 6pm to 9pm.
 On days off, I was frantically, reading, writing, coding, etc. Sleep was poor and short-lived.
 I struggled to keep up with the work.
 I could never make it to office hours to talk to a professor.
-I’ll never forget the relative ease that characterized my final year of my M.A., in which I had the privilege of an assistantship replete with a tuition waiver.
+I’ll never forget the relative ease that characterized my final year of my M.A., in which I had the privilege of an assistantship replete with a tuition waiver and—perhaps most importantly—control over my routine.